 I hear people say “well that’s all very neat but we do live in the real world Amy and we have all these issues”.

 Then they return to their fear-based thinking convincing themselves of all the ways the world could fall apart.
-With that negative fantasy established, they then cater to all these fears by creating constant limitation and convincing themselves that they are helpless doing their best to just survive.
+With that negative fantasy established, they then cater to all their fears by creating constant limitation and convincing themselves that they are helpless in the face of doom.

-But with all this negative imagining, we create the very thing we are supposed to be avoiding.
+But with all this negative imagining, we create the very thing we are trying to avoid.

-We waste so much time in negative fantasy and so little in the present moment where reality is actually happening.
-When we step into the moment, we make ourselves more receptive to creative ideas and less inclined to addictive thinking, doubt and anxiety.
+We waste so much time in negative fantasy and spend so little time in the present moment where reality is actually happening.
+When we step into the moment, we render ourselves more receptive to creative ideas and become less inclined to addictive thinking, doubt and anxiety.
 We start to impact the world more and subsequently everything improves radically.

 We finally realise there is no spoon.

-Next time you find yourself worrying, tell yourself to get realistic.
+Next time you find yourself worrying, tell yourself to stop.
 Notice this moment.
 Pay attention to your heart beating and your breath breathing itself without you having to do much.
 It’s a bloody miracle.
 You are an utterly incredible being capable of infinite things.

-When you speak up from that unlimited, powerful place, you become a warrior.
+And when you can speak and act from this exciting, imaginative and empowering place, you become a true warrior.

-Email me back if you’d like to tell me what’s going on or hear more about workshops or book some one-on-one coaching or mentoring with me…
+Get in touch if you’d like to hear more about workshops or book some one-on-one coaching with me…